jaredaevans/DualNeuralStyleTransfer/README.md

 # Quick tips on using

-The jupyter notebooks should larger work out of box, properly linked.
+The jupyter notebooks should just work out of box, once the requisite files are properly linked.
 With a GPU, this should take about a minute to run over an image (a bit less time for single transfer).
 Without a GPU - you are in for a long haul (e.g. half an hour).
-If you want to experiment, I'd encourage you to use the GPUs on Google colab or kaggle.
+If you want to experiment and don't have your own, I'd encourage you to use the GPUs on Google colab or kaggle.